augustinh22/msc_markdown/source/02_Theory.md

 - Talk theoretically about what is possible.

 development of automated methods for pro-longed monitoring of areas

+The cause of visible changes in agricultural production cannot be derived from images, but paired with additional information about the area, can serve as a spatially-explicit indicator to assess the overall situation in a given area.
+For example, a reduction in agricultural production could be determined by comparing data from various years about the area, and could assess the potential effects of a known factor, such as an ongoing drought, damage to irrigation infrastructure, a seed shortage or re-location of people due to a conflict.

+\ac{EO}-based information can add a dynamic and regionalised component to improve existing risk assessments.

 ## Indicators for International Initiatives